nwlandry/hypercontagion/README.md

 # HyperContagion

-HyperContagion is a Python package for the simulation and visualization of complex systems with group (higher-order) interactions.
+HyperContagion is a Python package for the simulation and visualization of contagion processes on complex systems with group (higher-order) interactions.

 * [**Source**](../../)
 * [**Bug reports**](../../issues)